-- 7.1 To be eligible for election as an elected staff member, a person must: - a) not be an official member; - b) not have been convicted of an indictable offence, unless the minister gives approval under the Act: - c) attend a meeting called for the purpose of electing staff members; - d) be a member of staff of the school; and - e) submit a nomination in accordance with the election procedures described at Schedule 3. - 7.2 A person is eligible to vote for an elected staff member if that person is eligible to be elected as an elected staff member. - 7.3 When 2 or more staff members are included in the composition of the school council, this must include 1 teaching staff member and 1 non-teaching staff member. - 7.4 Each elected staff member holds office for a term, not longer than two years, determined by the school council prior to conducting the election for that member.
+- 7.1 To be eligible for election as an elected staff member, a person must: - a) not be an official member; - b) not have been convicted of an indictable offence, unless the minister gives approval under the Act; - c) be a member of staff of the school; and - d) submit a nomination in accordance with the election procedures described at Schedule 3. - 7.2 A person is eligible to vote for an elected staff member if that person is eligible to be elected as an elected staff member. - 7.3 When 2 or more staff members are included in the composition of the school council, this must include 1 teaching staff member and 1 non-teaching staff member. - 7.4 Each elected staff member holds office for a term, not longer than two years, determined by the school council prior to conducting the election for that member.